ArtofBugs/Nonograms/README.md

 `sudo apt install make`

-You may also need to install javac and jre; use
+You may also need to install jre; use

+`sudo apt install default-jre`

+Depending on your computer, you might need to run

 `sudo apt install openjdk-8-jdk`

-`sudo apt install default-jre`

-(as of August 2021).
+(as of August 2021) to install openjdk.

 Now you can pick a puzzle.
 As an example, if I wanted to solve the included heart.non puzzle using all three solvers, I'd type